 Give your child’s smile the best start at Dudley Smiles

 Here at Dudley Smiles, we’re committed to providing personalized care for every child we treat.
-After your child’s evaluation, Dr. Dudley and Dr. Freelove will create a treatment plan based on their unique smile needs and the desired results.
+After your child’s evaluation, Dr. Dudley\ will create a treatment plan based on their unique smile needs and the desired results.
 A healthy smile starts with recognizing and treating your child’s orthodontic issues.
 Our goal is to give every patient – and parent! – a rewarding and stress-free experience, from their first appointment to the last!

 Have you been wondering if your child would benefit from orthodontic care?
 Our team would love to meet you both and take a look at how their smile is developing so far!
-If you’re in Issaquah or Kent and would like to know more about the benefits of orthodontic treatment, get in touch today to schedule a FREE consultation with Dr. Dudley and Dr. Freelove.
+If you’re in Issaquah or Kent and would like to know more about the benefits of orthodontic treatment, get in touch today to schedule a FREE consultation with Dr. Dudley.
 Whatever your child needs, we’ll give them the best start towards a lifetime of healthy smiles.